Meaning of Aborigine, Aboriginal & Indigenous Australian Definition of Aborigine, Aboriginal and Indigenous

 Aboriginal man and child

-The word Aborigine was the original name given by Europeans to the dark-skinned native people of Australia.
+The term "Aborigine" was initially used by Europeans to refer to the dark-skinned indigenous people of Australia.
 However, there is some debate about the appropriateness of using the term Aborigine, as some people deem the word racist.
 (Similar to referring to American blacks as Negroes).
+Today, the following terms are used to refer to the original human inhabitants of Australia.
+These are Indigenous Australians, Native Australians, Aboriginals, and Aborigines.

 •Related Article — Aborigines (Aboriginals) of Australia